 - Read the introduction in Part 1.

-In Part 1, we briefly described realtime-messaging and some examples of it.
-Now, we will go in more details what a message and its properties.
+In Part 1,we briefly described real time-messaging and some examples of it.
+Now, we will go into details of what a message is and it’s properties.

 A message is the unit of data which is sent between two users OR multiple users in case of a group message.